The Shakopee Fire Department serves the City of Shakopee as well as neighboring Jackson and Louisville Townships.

 Originally founded as the Shakopee Volunteer Fire Department in 1883, today's Fire Department maintains two fire stations and a modern fleet of equipment, allowing it to provide vehicle extrication, hazardous materials response, high-level rescue, open water and ice rescue, and response to structural, vehicle and wilderness fires.

-Shakopee firefighters are trained and certified as Firefighter II by the Minnesota Fire Service Certification Board (MFSCB) and as Emergency Medical Responders by the Minnesota Emergency Medical Services Regulatory Board (EMSRB.)
-Several firefighters have obtained additional training in Emergency Medicine, Self-Contained Underwater Breathing Apparatus (SCUBA), Fire Apparatus Operator and Hazardous Materials.
+Shakopee firefighters are trained and certified as Firefighter II by the Minnesota Fire Service Certification Board and as emergency medical responders by the Minnesota Emergency Medical Services Regulatory Board.
+Several firefighters have obtained additional training in emergency medicine, Self-Contained Underwater Breathing Apparatus (SCUBA), Fire Apparatus Operator and hazardous materials.